VW Bus Amateur Radio Communications Van

-My wife and I presently live in Hampton, VA, near the mouth of the Chesapeake Bay
+I presently live in Virginia Beach, VA, near the mouth of the Chesapeake Bay

 I am a computer database consultant professionally (mostly retired), and I'm also a licensed private pilot (Commercial/Instruments/SMEL).
 I also hold a USCG 100 Ton Masters License.

 Most of my hamming time is spent either on 17 Meters or on PSK31 on almost any band.
 I hunt just enough DX that you may find me anywhere.

 I also have a VW Bus (Westfalia Camper) that I use as a Radio Amateur Communications Van, where I run a YAESU FT100D with an ATAS-120A screwdriver that is really fantastic.
 It is complete with an auxilary battery, a PowerPole distribution panel, inverter and pushup fiberglass mast to allow multiple HF stations to operate from inside at the same time.